Back to main PF page.

 The penal colony is the place where the UP governments send their undesireables for the supposed purpose of recolonising Madarch.
 It’s a dangerous island after all, and they need expendable Sengl to deal with the monsters.
 So far there is only one penal colony on Madarch, so it’s simply called “the colony.”
 Prisoners are shipped here every month, as well as food, materials, money and animals, but the colony’s purpose is to make itself self-sufficient like its own city-state.
 The penal colony is still the only one of its kind, though there are plans to establish more nearby, but it is only around 20-30 years in the making, in which that time was spent focusing inwards.

 The colony is run by the sheriff, who has the job of managing the Guard, Class Career Agency (CCA), merchants, and landlords.
 The sheriff is appointed by the Union Parliament in the Farlands.
-The current sheriff of the colony is an orc man named Bradur Predatel, a counter-revolutionary originally from Formagrad who defected to Diofyn.
+The current sheriff of the colony is an orc man named Bradur Predatel, a counter-revolutionary originally from Formagrad who defected to Inpetus.

 The Guard are the domestic military and judicial system of the colony, they are a volunteer force from the Farlands who manage and control the working population as well as solving merchant and landlord disputes.
 They keep a close relationship with the CCA to avoid subversion.
 The captain of the Guard is a dwarven gini named luka sike pi kiwen.